Effective (Floquet) Lindblad generators from spectral unwinding: Spectral unwinding

 To compare the reduction in complexity of our method to the naive procedure of searching around the principle branch, in Fig.~\ref{fig:L3L4}(a) we plot the cardinality $|M|$ of the set $M$ of all possible branch combinations for which we test for Markovianity.
-For the standard Markovianity test the size of $M$ is dependent on the included neighboring branches $x_c$.
-For the modified Markovianity test the size of $M$ depends on our choice of $N_b$ and $\eta$, which we choose such that we minimise the included branches but still get a proper von-Neumann generator.
 For the principle branch $\mathcal{S}_0$ we always have $|M|=1$ (blue line).
-The generators of the principle branch yields poor results due to the winding of quasienergy differences.
+The generators of the principle branch yield poor results due to the winding of quasienergy differences.
 Including the first two neighbouring, i.e.~$x_c \in \lbrace -1, 0, 1\rbrace$, fixes this problem, but greatly increases the complexity as we see for the orange line.
-On the other hand, trying to revert the winding by only including $\mathcal{S}_0$ and $\mathcal{S}_{\text{unf}}$, we have $|M|=2$ (green line).
-Using the modified Markovianity test of Eq.~\eqref{eq:branches-unf}, the minimal cardinality needed to obtain a fully von-Neumann phase diagram for $L=2$ and to make the points on the red line in Fig.~\ref{fig:2spins}(c) fully von-Neumann for $L=3$, is plotted by the red line in Fig.~\ref{fig:L3L4}(a).
-For a spin chain of length $L=3$ we have $|M| \approx 10^5$ on average (see SM \cite{SM} for details) to make the red line fully von-Neumann.
+On the other hand, trying to revert the winding by only including $\mathcal{S}_0$ and $\mathcal{S}_{\text{unw}}$, we have $|M|=2$ (green line).
+Using the modified Markovianity test of Eq.~\eqref{eq:branches-unf}, the red line in Fig.~\ref{fig:L3L4}(a) shows the minimal cardinality needed to obtain a fully von Neumann phase diagram for $L=2$, as well as to make the points on the red line in Fig.~\ref{fig:2spins}(c) fully von Neumann for $L=3$.
+For $L=3$ we have $|M| \approx 10^5$ on average (see App.~\ref{sec:app-comp} for details).
 Searching around the principle branch requires $|M| \approx 10^{13}$.
-This shows that searching around the unwound generator dramatically decreases the complexity (as long as we are not at low frequencies).
-Nevertheless, even for the modified method, the complexity still grows fast with the dimensionality of the problem, which is why for bigger systems one might only be able to include the generator of the principle branch $\mathcal{S}_0$ and the unwound generator $\mathcal{S}_{\text{unf}}$ (or alternatively, combine our method with the existing machine learning method of Ref.~\cite{Volokitin2022}).
+This shows that searching around the unwound generator dramatically decreases the complexity (as long as we are not at low frequencies, where the peaks in the Fourier spectra may spread across multiple Fourier modes).
+For systems with large Hilbert space dimensions, where it is numerically impossible to test all branch combinations when considering e.g.~the principal and first two neighboring branches, i.e.~$x_c \in \lbrace -1, 0, 1\rbrace$, the conventional method would require to blindly guess a branch combination with no physical or mathematical justification, while our method provides a systematic way of searching for new generators in cases where the principle branch $\mathcal{S}_0$ and unwound generator $\mathcal{S}_{\text{unw}}$ yield poor results.
+Nevertheless, even for the modified method, the complexity still grows fast with the dimensionality of the problem, which is why for bigger systems one might only be able to include the principle branch $\mathcal{S}_0$ and the unwound generator $\mathcal{S}_{\text{unw}}$ (or alternatively, combine our method with the existing machine learning method of Ref.~\cite{Volokitin2022}).